MISSION OF LAST TREE LAWS

 Kirstin taught 6-12 English until she became very ill and sensitive to wireless.
-Since then, Kirstin has educated, organized lobbying, & written legislation.
-She has new website, beatty.fyi.
+Since then, Kirstin has educated, organized lobbying, & written legislation – original, first-in-the-nation legislation on screens in schools or attention to wireless and medical care .
+She has new website.

-Tatiana has been working on mold education and regulatory changes.
-She works on this and other topics with Arise for Social Justice and Science for the People.
+Tatiana has been working on with awareness in Springfield, as well as for housing safety, mold awareness, and other issues.
+She also works with Arise for Social Justice and Science for the People.

-Anon is a freelancer volunteering to assist Last Tree Laws.
+Anon is a freelancer volunteering to assist Last Tree Laws – she is very busy.
 She is concerned about poor electromagnetic regulation and protections.
 However, she respectfully requests anonymity.

 WHAT’S IN A NAME?
 THE MEANING OF LAST TREE LAWS